abhishek-kumar-code/Redfish_Public/Specification.md

 #### Schema documents

 Individual resources are defined as entity types within an OData Schema representation of the Redfish Schema according to [OData-Schema](#OData-CSDL).
-The representation may include annotations to facilitate automatic generation of JSON Schema representation of the Redfish Schema capable of validating JSON payloads.
+The representation may include annotations to facilitate automatic generation of JSON Schema and OpenAPI representations of the Redfish Schema capable of validating JSON payloads.

 ##### Schema modification rules